baristezcan/SUA/README.md

-# SUA
-My solution for the SUA project

 Please see the Project and Model Description document for a detailed description of my approach.
 This document is about how to use the source code for the math model and output generation.